Edinburgh International Festival

 How iplicit met Edinburgh International Festival’s needs

+While Edinburgh International Festival has an annual turnover of around £12m-£13m, around three-quarters of that is spent in three months of the year.
 The day-to-day demands on the finance system include bank transactions, purchase orders and invoicing.
 Grant funding comes in large lumps, while ticket sales are handled in a separate system and added to the journal at month-end.

 The team put through regular payroll journals.
 For five or six months of the year, there is a weekly payroll to handle as well as a monthly one.
+The biggest challenge was to make valuable, real-time finance information readily available early.
+Most parts of the organisation spend almost none of their budget until the summer.

+iplicit's project reporting features allow the finance team to better see the spending associated with each production in the festival.
 “We can pull that information out early enough now to be usable.
 Otherwise, when everyone’s so frantic trying to deliver the festival, getting them to pay any attention to it is difficult,” says Andrew.

-“At the point when you’re spending most of the money, that’s when you more need accurate, up-to-date financial reporting, which is what iplicit now gives us.
-Budget holders can see their expenditure live in the system.”
+"At the point when you’re spending most of the money, that’s when you need more accurate, up-to-date financial reporting, which is what iplicit now gives us.
+Budget holders can see their expenditure live in the system."

 Time savings with iplicit